shameekagarwal/Data-Structures-and-Algorithms/Striver - Interview Prep/Step 11: Heaps/Step 11.1: Learning/Convert Min Heap To Max Heap.md

 # Convert Min Heap To Max Heap

 - https://www.codingninjas.com/studio/problems/convert-min-heap-to-max-heap_1381084
-- i wrote a solution where i inserted elements one by one into a new heap
+- i wrote a solution where i inserted elements one by one into a new heap - thus i ignored that the given structure is a max heap, it could have as well been a stack
 - online solutions says we call shift down on all nodes on -
   - last level - 1
   - last level - 2